Smooth Yamabe invariant and surgery: Introduction

 On a general manifold, Yamabe's approach failed for various reasons.
 In dimension $3$ and $4$ obstructions against the existence of Einstein metrics are known today, see for example \cite{lebrun:96,lebrun:p08}.
 In many cases the supremum is not attained.

-R. Schoen and O. Kobayashi started to study the $\si$-invariant systematically in the late 1980's, \cite{schoen:87,schoen:89,kobayashi:85,kobayashi:87}.
+R. Schoen and O. Kobayashi started to study the smooth Yamabe invariant systematically in the late 1980's, \cite{schoen:87,schoen:89,kobayashi:85,kobayashi:87}.
 In particular, they determined $\si(S^{n-1}\times S^1)$ to be $\si(S^n)=n(n-1)\om_n^{2/n}$.
 On $S^{n-1}\times S^1$ the supremum in the definition of $\si$ is not attained.
-In order to commemorate Schoen's important contributions in these articles, the $\sigma$-invariant is also often called Schoen's $\si$-constant.
+Because of Schoen's important results in these articles, the smooth Yamabe invariant is also often called Schoen's \sidash{}constant.

 The smooth Yamabe invariant determines the existence of positive scalar curvature metrics.
 Namely, it follows from above that the smooth Yamabe invariant $\si(M)$ is positive if and only if the manifold $M$ admits a metric of positive scalar curvature.
 Thus the value of $\si(M)$ can be interpreted as a quantitative refinement of the property of admitting a positive scalar curvature metric.